HBenpitsu/miraibov2/docs/architecture.md

 ## 4.1.
 PlanningPage

 `PlanningPage` consists of two screens.
-So, `SchedulingPage` presenter of composites two classes that corresponding to each screen:
+So, `PlanningPage` presenter of composites two classes that corresponding to each screen:

 - (presenter of) `MonthlyScreen`
 - (presenter of) `DailyScreen`

-Also `SchedulingPage` have two states:
+Also `PlanningPage` have two states:

 - `DailyScreenIsShown: bool`
 - `ShownDate: date`

-Both can be set through controller of `SchedulingPage`:
+Both can be set through controller of `PlanningPage`:

 - `showDailyScreenCenteredOn(date)`
 - `showMonthlyScreenCenteredOn(date)`

 `MonthlyScreen` presents existence of events for bunch of days.
-`DailyScreen` presents tickets which is tied with `ShownDate` (and days next to it).
+`DailyScreen` presents tickets which belongs to `ShownDate` (and days next to it).
 It also presents `ShownDate` itself.
 Additionally, `TicketCreateWindow` and `TicketEditWindow` can be shown through `DailyScreen`.
 So, `DailyScreen` composites them.

 `TicketCreateWindow` presents all categories ,all currencies, default currency and presets.
 Of course,  it is exists to create new ticket (receipt log, plan, estimation scheme or display scheme).
 So the controller of `TicketCreateWindow` provides that feature.